JaydenToh/Assignment-2---CNAD-/README.md

 - Each microservice runs in its own **Docker container**.
 - Kubernetes is used for **scalability** and **fault tolerance**.
 - Services communicate via **REST APIs**.
-- Cloud provider (AWS/GCP/Azure) hosts the system for accessibility.

 ---